Melinda Hammond

 Melinda Hammond (b. in Bristol, England) is an awarded British writer of romance novels since 1980, she also uses the pseudonym of Sarah Mallory.

 Biography

 Melinda Hammond was born in Bristol, England, UK, and grew up on Barton Hill with three older brothers.
 At 16, she left school to work.

 She started to writing when was at home with her first child.
 In 1980, she sold her first novel at Robert Hale.
-As Sarah Mallory, she wrote at Mills & Boon.
+As Sarah Mallory, she writes for Harlequin/ Mills & Boon.